easydatapy/easytxt/README.rst

 **to_callow**

 ``to_callow`` is similar to ``to_allow`` but with exception that provided keys are case sensitive.
-Regex pattern as key is also supported.
+Regex pattern is also supported.

     >>> test_text = 'First txt.
 Second txt.
 Third Txt.
 FOUR txt.'
     >>> pt = parse_text(test_text, to_callow=['FOUR'])